Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Acknowledgement

 \section{Acknowledgement}

-This research work has been carried out under the financial supports from DAE-BRNS, Government of India, Project No. 58/14/29/2019-BRNS of Raghunath Sahoo.
+This research work has been carried out under financial support from DAE-BRNS, the Government of India, Project No. 58/14/29/2019-BRNS of Raghunath Sahoo.
 G.S.
 Pradhan acknowledges the financial support by the DST-INSPIRE program of the Government of India.
-R.S. acknowledges the financial supports under the CERN Scientific Associateship, CERN, Geneva, Switzerland.
+R.S. acknowledges the financial support under the CERN Scientific Associateship, CERN, Geneva, Switzerland.
+The authors further acknowledge Dr. Jayanta Dey and Dr. Arvind Khuntia for their help in carefully reading the manuscript and providing useful comments.
+The authors gratefully acknowledge the very useful comments from the anonymous referee and the editorial board member.